mayasharma2110/Keep-Riding/README.md

 ## Testing

+### Margins

+* Checked the margins are consistent across all pages and that they respond to changes in device width in the same way.

 ### Headers and Footers

-* Checked the links in navigation bar and footer worked.
+* Checked the links in navigation bar and footer worked for all 3 pages.

 * Checked the navigation bar showed the user what page they were on with a bottom border.